 Today, the only definitive way to diagnose Alzheimer’s disease is to find out whether there are plaques and tangles in brain tissue.
-To look at brain tissue, doctors perform a brain autopsy, which is an examination of the brain done after a person dies.
+In order to look at brain tissue, doctors perform a brain autopsy, which is an examination of the brain done after a person dies.

 Doctors can only make a diagnosis of “possible” or “probable” Alzheimer’s disease while a person is alive.
-Doctors with special training can diagnose Alzheimer’s disease correctly up to 90 percent of the time.
+Doctors with special training are able to diagnose Alzheimer’s disease correctly up to 90 percent of the time.
 These include board-certified geriatricians, geriatric psychiatrists, and neurologists.
-(A geriatrician specializes in treatment of older adults, and a neurologist specializes in brain and nervous system disorders.)
+(A geriatrician specializes in treatment of older adults, and a neurologist specializes in both brain and nervous system disorders.)

 - a complete medical history, with questions about the person’s general health, past medical problems, family health, and any difficulties carrying out daily activities